mbriggs/inspiration/README.md

 Just put the script wherever, and call it.
 If you pass `--header`, it will add some newlines to pad stuff out.

-To add to your shell, put it somewhere in your path, make sure its executable, and do `echo "inspiration --header >> ~/.zshrc # or whatever shell init you use`
+To add to your shell, put it somewhere in your path, make sure its executable, and do `echo "inspiration --header" >> ~/.zshrc # or whatever shell init you use`

 ## Contributing